metaps/sp-rails-saml/README.md

 ### 7. Edit your saml credentials

-Once the above process complete, you can edit your saml credentials in `/saml/saml_settings/edit`.
+Once the above process is complete, you can edit your saml credentials in `/saml/saml_settings/edit`.

 ## :page_facing_up: License